MDharmik/devTinder/src/homework.md

 - Validate data in signup API
 - Install bcrypt package
 - Create passwordHash using bcrypt.hash & save the user with encrypted password
 - Create login api
 - Compare password and throw errors if email or password is invalid

 - install cookie-parser
 - just send a dummy cookie to user
 - create GET /profile APi and check if you get the cookie back
 - install jsonwebtoken
 - IN login API, after email and password validation, create e JWT token and send it to user in cookies
 - read the cookies inside your profile API and find the logged in user
 - userAuth Middleware
 - Add the userAuth middle ware in profile API and a new sendConnectionRequest API
 - Set the expiry of JWT token and cookies to 7 days
 - create userSchema method to get userJWT()
 - create userSchema method to comparePassword(passwordInputByUser).

 - Explore tinder APIs
 - Crete list of all API you can think of in Dev Tinder
 - Group multiple routes under respective router
 - Read documentation for express.router
 - Create routes folder for managing auth, profile, request routers
 - Create authRouter, profileRouter, requestRouter
 - Import these routers in app.js
+- Create POST /logot API
+- Create PATCH /profile/edit
+- Create PATCH /profile/edit/password API => forgot password API
+- Make you validate all data in every POST, PATCH APIs

+- Create Connection Reqquest Schema
+- send connection request API
+- Proper validation of data
+- Think about all corner cases
+- $or & $and query in mongoose/ mongodb - https://www.mongodb.com/docs/manual/reference/operator/query-logical/
+- schema.pre("save") function
+- Read about indexes in MongoDB - https://www.mongodb.com/docs/manual/core/indexes/index-types/index-compound/
+- Why do we need index in DB?
+- Advantages & disadvantages of creating indexes
+- What is compound indexes?